loading

 • An intravenous line is started to deliver the medications and nutrition through fluids that you will need

-• A tube is placed in the throat and is connected to a mechanical ventilator inorder to assist with breathing
+• A tube is placed in the throat and is connected to a mechanical ventilator in order to assist with breathing

 • Four small incisions are made over the skin of the abdomen